 Our selection of choice and unusual houseplants and complete kits reflects years of experience and is guaranteed to please.
 During the winter, we watch the weather closely and ship at precisely the right moment to assure safe arrival.
 Your gift will be delivered in superb condition with full instructions for care included.
-Twelve separate shipments, sent by standard delivery to one address only.
+Separate shipments, sent by standard delivery to one address only.

 HOW PLANTS ARE SHIPPED